-2. More Importantly: Monitor Connected to Motherboard Would Have Horrible Performance
+2. More Importantly: The Monitor Connected to Motherboard Would Have Horrible Performance

-Secondly, and more importantly, even if you are successful in connecting a monitor to the motherboard and for some reasons the BIOS does not automatically disable the iGPU, it is still a very bad idea.
+Secondly, and more importantly, even if you are successful in connecting a monitor to the motherboard and, for some reason, the BIOS does not automatically disable the iGPU, it is still a terrible idea.

 As explained earlier, the video output ports on the motherboard make use of the CPU’s integrated graphics card for graphics/visual processing.

-So basically, your dedicated graphics card would be sitting idle while your iGPU would strive hard just to end up giving you horrible performance.
+So basically, your dedicated graphics card would be sitting idle while your iGPU would strive hard to give you a horrible performance.

-3. The Dedicated Graphics Card is There For a Reason, Make Use of It
+3. The Dedicated Graphics Card is There For a Reason.
+Please make Use of It

-And finally, you have bought a dedicated graphics card obviously for improving the graphics quality either for work or for gaming purposes.
+And finally, you have bought a dedicated graphics card for improving the graphics quality for work or gaming purposes.

-Hence, it is only wise to connect your monitor to the dedicated graphics card.
+Hence, connecting your monitor to the dedicated graphics card is only wise.

 Can You Use Both GPU and Motherboard For Multiple Monitors At The Same Time?

-This question is often asked by those who want to build a dual or multiple monitor setup.
+Those who want to build a dual or multiple monitor setup often ask this question.

-I have written a comprehensive article on this: How to Use Motherboard HDMI with Graphics Card?
+I have written a comprehensive article on how to Use Motherboard HDMI with Graphics Card.

-But the short and simple is yes, you can IF your BIOS allows you to do so.
+But the short and straightforward is yes, you can IF your BIOS allows you to do so.

-However, if your BIOS has a setting that allows you to “Enable Multi-GPU Support” or something along these lines like “Enable iGPU” etc, then you can use your motherboard video output ports along with the graphics card.
+However, if your BIOS has a setting that allows you to “Enable Multi-GPU Support” or something like “Enable iGPU,” etc., you can use your motherboard video output ports and the graphics card.

-Unfortunately, in many cases, the BIOS versions are not comprehensive enough to provide you this functionality.
+Unfortunately, in many cases, the BIOS versions are not comprehensive enough to provide you with this functionality.